IF YOU ARE AT LEAST TWENTY-EIGHT (28) YEARS OF AGE, CLICK THE IMAGE ABOVE TO READ MY NOVEL WATCH OUT: THE FINAL VERSION.

 This is how responsible subjects are constructed—the reactive types are trained, disciplined, manipulated into feeling that they owe everything to society.
 The responsible, reactive type is programmed and indoctrinated into fulfilling one’s imaginary debts to society.

 Again, the criminal is the one who breaks his promise to society to be a responsible, passive subject.
 But why do the police have no bad conscience about what they do?
 As Nietzsche points out, quite rightly, the police and police detectives spy, they dupe, they bribe, they set traps [Essay Two: Paragraph Fourteen].
-Both criminals and the police are two sides of the same menu.
+Both criminals and the police are two sides of the same paper take-out menu.
 Both criminals and the police are attracted to the same thing: criminality.
 And both use criminal tactics.
 It is just that the police are able to use criminal tactics with impunity, with legitimacy.

 The spontaneous, sovereign individual emerges at the final stage of a society; s/he is the “ripest fruit on the tree” reifste Frucht an ihrem Baum [Essay Two: Paragraph Two].
 The reactive type is disciplined and manipulated until the sovereign individual blossoms.